Welcome to today's edition of the Rush 24-7 podcast.

 Nothing to do with the manufacture price.

-You combine that with the fact that these manufacturers are subject to constant lawsuits, and they said screw it.
+You combine that with the fact that these manufacturers are subject to constant lawsuits, and they said, screw it.

-We're not gonna make this stuff anymore.
+We're not going to make this stuff anymore.

 And that's why there's a shortage.

-Well, the fact is only 74% of children do because there's not enough vaccine.
+Well, the fact is, only 74% of children do because there's not enough vaccine.

-And this isn't the first real shortage, but because American manufacturers have thrown up their hands and said it makes no sense, we're in business and we don't give things away.
+And this isn't the first real shortage, but because American manufacturers have thrown up their hands and said it makes no sense.

 We're certainly not going to take a loss on this.